 It sounds nitpicky, but I like using my own, reusable carrying bags and produce bags at the grocery store for two reasons.
 First, it’s better for the environment.
 Both plastic and paper bags require lots of energy to produce, and despite the proliferation of recycling programs around the country, many still end up in landfills or on roadsides.

 Second, it reduces clutter.
-Our house has an ever-expanding “bag bag,” a heavy-duty plastic bag that hangs from a closet doorknob and holds a multiplying assortment of plastic grocery and produce bags that we desperately (and futilely) try to find new uses for.
+Our house has an ever-expanding “bag bag,” a heavy-duty plastic bag that hangs from a closet doorknob and holds a multiplying assortment of plastic grocery and produce bags we desperately (and futilely) try to find new uses for.
 Using canvas bags to carry heavy items and cloth sacks to store produce reduces this clutter.

 6. Possible Minimum Purchase Requirements